-Southwark is a large, ambitious and progressive council with a ‘can do’ attitude and enviable reputation.
-As a Council, we are successful, passionate and forward-thinking.
+Southwark is a large, ambitious, and progressive council with a ‘can do’ attitude and enviable reputation.
+As a Council, we are successful, passionate, and forward-thinking.
 We are committed to our ‘Fairer Futures for All’ promise which ensures that our residents and businesses are central to everything we do.
 If you want to make a difference at a local level, apply to Southwark Council today.

 A number of planning graduates are sought to undertake development management in the Planning Applications Team.
 Successful candidates will demonstrate that they can handle a demanding caseload of a wide variety of smaller planning applications.
 This will involve undertaking site inspections, assessing planning merits, interpreting development plan policies, reading plans and preparing well-written reports recommending granting or refusal of planning permission.
 Officers are also responsible for giving good planning advice to prospective developers and handling any planning appeals that arise.

 You will be a graduate with a town planning (or very closely related) degree, possibly with some experience working in a planning-related field.
 You will have good communication skills, be organised, and able to explain complex issues to a wide variety of customers.
 You will be able to understand technical plans and documents and appreciate how the planning system achieves benefits for the wider community.